Cranks and cams

 more interesting to see how these things work in actual machines.
 The following selection of photos

 shows you some examples of cranks working hard in real life.
-I've not found any good pictures of

 Car and boat engines have multiple cylinders that turn a single drive shaft,